-Under the FCPA, political committees must register with the PDC upon initial engagement in campaign financing and regularly report on such activities.
+Under the FCPA, an entity (or individual not using their own personal funds) become a political committee and must register and begin reporting with the PDC within two weeks of being organized to initially make expenditures or accept contributions (or within three business days if organized within three weeks of an election).
 The FCPA defines "political committee" as any individual or entity that has "the expectation of receiving contributions or making expenditures in support of, or opposition to, any candidate or any ballot proposition."
 RCW 42.17A.005(40).
 There are two independent qualifying activities included in the definition: receiving contributions and making expenditures.
 The registration requirement can be triggered by either of those activities.
 See State v.
 Grocery Manufactures Ass'n, 5 Wn.App.2d 169 (2018) (citing Utter v.
 Bldg.
 Industry Ass'n of Wash., 182 Wn.2d 398 (2015)).

 The contribution prong is met when an individual or entity begins to solicit or otherwise expects to receive contributions to support or oppose an election campaign, regardless of any spending activity.
-The application of the expenditure prong is not as straightforward and has raised questions, particularly for corporations, associations, or similar organizations that do not solicit political contributions and are not necessarily created specifically to finance campaign activities, but nevertheless spend money in election campaigns.
+The application of the expenditure prong is not as straightforward and has raised questions, particularly for corporations, associations, or similar organizations that do not solicit political campaign contributions and are not necessarily created specifically to finance campaign activities, but nevertheless spend money in election campaigns.